Queenswell Infant and Nursery School

 Maths is taught in every class daily.
-We focus on a practical approach with a strong emphasis on using and applying skills.
-We follow the Abacus scheme of work in school which also allows the teachers to upload activities that the children can access at home.
-Mathematics is differentiated to ensure that every child is challenged and achieves to the best of their abilities using a range of resources including Numicon.
+We focus on a problem solving practical approach with a strong emphasis on using and applying skills.
+We follow the White Rose Mastery Scheme of work.
+Children work independently and with maths Buddies.To ensure that every child is challenged, we provide challenge questions and challenge activities to ensure every child achieves to the best of their abilities.
+During daily lessons we use a range of resources including Numicon and Diennes(tens and ones).
 The children are expected to master all four operations - addition, subtraction, multiplication and division - by the end of Year 2, as well as develop an understanding of shape, space and measure and basic geometry.

 Personal, Social and Health Education